Zmiiv: History

 The presence of settlements in Slobozhana under the rule of the Russian tsar and the strong oppression on the part of the church and the Cossack elders did not best reflect the mood of the freedom-loving settlers.
 Thus, in 1668, a rebellion broke out in a number of towns and cities in Slobozhanshchyna, which was headed by Ivan Sirko.
 During the fighting against government forces, the insurgents burned down the Zmiiv.
 In several clashes the rebels were defeated, many fled to the Right-bank Ukraine.

 2 years later, in 1670, some towns in the Slobozhanshchina supported the rebels under the leadership of Stepan Razin, in particular, there were detachments of Zaporizhzhya and Don Cossacks commanded by Stenka Razin associate, Alexei Khromy.
 And the Zmiiv became the center of rebellion on the local lands.
 After the tsarist forces managed to suppress the rebellion, several dozen people were hanged on local roads.
 According to lord-colonel of Kharkiv cossacks regiment Kvitka, the Tatars' raids have stopped since 1736.

 In 1788, the Zmiiv Monastery was destroyed by order of Tsarina Catherine II.

-It was an administrative centre of Zmiev uyezd in Kharkov Governorate of Russian Empire.
+Between 1797 and 1920 the city was an administrative centre of Zmiev uyezd in Kharkov Governorate of Russian Empire.
 From 1891 to 1893, Zmiiv Paper Mill was built here.

+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+Afterwards it was administratively part of the Kharkiv Governorate of Ukraine.

 A local newspaper is published in the city since November 1930.
 Across 1932 and 1933, 559 victims of the Holodomor genocide in Ukraine were identified in Zmiiv and neighbouring Zamostya, which has since been absorbed into the city.

 During World War II, Zmiiv was occupied by the German army from 22 October 1941 to 17–18 August 1943.

 In 1956, a machine-building plant was established here.
 Between 1976 and 1990, the town was renamed to Gotwald (Готвальд) after Klement Gottwald, a Czechoslovak politician.

 Zmiiv was the administrative centre of Zmiiv Raion, until 18 July 2020, when the raion was abolished as part of the as part of the administrative reform of Ukraine, which reduced the number of raions of Kharkiv Oblast to seven.
 The area of Zmiivk Raion was merged into Chuhuiv Raion.

 Demographics

-The population as of 1971 was 16,600.
-By January 1989, it had grown to 20,031 people.
-In 2001, it was 17,063, and in January 2013, the population was 15,211.
-Most recently, it was estimated at in 2022.